Kilts, bagpipes, Gaelic, clans and hot Jacobites (I'm looking at you, Jamie Fraser) - so many of our Scottish stereotypes come from the Highlands.

 Inverness has always been the capital of the Highlands, the gateway between the Highland and Lowland communities.
 Yet Inverness has a complicated relationship with its highland heritage.
 On this tour you will delve into that relationship through ancient legends, invented traditions and a battle about a cheese.

-River Ness, Old High Church, Inverness Castle
+Old High Church, Inverness Castle

 The tour starts on High Street, on the pavement across the street from Inverness Town House.
 It is 4 minutes walk from Inverness railway station and 6 minutes away from Inverness bus station.